-As previously disclosed, Mr. Leparulo served as Chairman until April 29, 2014 and as Chief Executive Officer until June 13, 2014.
+As previously disclosed, the Board removed Mr. Leparulo from his position as Chairman in April 2014 and replaced Mr. Leparulo as Chief Executive Officer of the Company in June 2014.
 Mr. Leparulo is entitled to receive severance benefits for termination of employment for any reason other than for cause as provided in his employment agreement.